 Cheap-labour conservatives don’t like the minimum wage, or other improvements in wages and working conditions.
 These policies undo all of their efforts to keep you desperate.
 They don’t like European Union labour laws and directives either, for the same reason.

-Cheap-labour conservatives don’t like unions, because when we unite and organise, wages go up and living standards rise.
+Cheap-labour conservatives don’t like unions, because when we unite, organise and collectively bargain, wages go up and living standards rise.
 Working conditions improve.
 That’s why workers unionise.
 Seems workers don’t like being desperate.

 But businesses don’t like to pay out money.
 They like to hoard it.
 Cheap-labour conservatives constantly bray about “morality”, “virtue”, “respect for authority”, “hard work”, “responsibility” and other such vaguely defined values.
-This is only so that they can blame you for being desperate due to your own “immorality”, “lack of values” and “poor life-choices.”
+This is only so that they can blame you for being desperate due to your own “immorality”, “lack of values”, “lack of character” , “idleness” and “poor life-choices.”

 Cheap-labour conservatives encourage racism, misogyny, homophobia and other forms of bigotry.
 That’s because bigotry among wage earners distracts them, and keeps them from recognising their common interests as wage earners.
-Divide and rule.
+Divide and rule was invented by cheap labour-conservatives.
+To keep labour cheap.

 An ugly truth is that cheap-labour conservatives don’t like working people.
 They don’t like working class opportunities and prosperity, and the reason for this is very simple.
-Lords have a harder time kicking us around when we aren’t desperate.
+Lords have a harder time kicking us around when we aren’t desperate, hungry and in fear of destitution.

 Once we understand this about the cheap-labour conservatives, the real motivation for their policies makes perfect sense.
-Cheap-labour conservatives, the neo-feudalist fools, believe in social hierarchy and limited privilege, so the only prosperity they want to permit is limited to them.
+Cheap-labour conservatives, the neo-feudalist fools, believe in social hierarchy and limited privilege, so the only prosperity they want to permit is limited to them and their elite class.

 They want to see absolutely nothing that benefits us whatsoever.
 And even better if we fight amongst ourselves for scraps.
 Divide and rule.
 The Tory mantra “making work pay” is an argument for RAISING WAGES, not cutting benefits, talk about the rationally illiterate ….
 But then cheap-labour conservatives hope that those affected will take comfort in the fact that if your wages are not enough to meet the cost of living, at least those without a job are much worse off.